The Honor Code

 4. The board may require the cooperation of any member of the University community in furnishing testimony or evidence directly related to the adjudication of a case.
 However, no member of the University staff with whom an accused student has entered into a confidential relationship can be required to give information arising from that relationship without the permission of the accused student.

 5.The chair (or designee) will generate a written summary of all hearings which will be maintained with the case file.
-Tape recordings of the hearing are to be used by the board during deliberations and/or by the President if there is an appeal of the board's findings.
+Tape recordings of the hearing are to be used by the board during deliberations and/or by the Vice President for Student Affairs if there is an appeal of the board's findings.
 Tape recordings will usually be detroyed after the appeal process if complete.

 6. Student Judicial records are confidential and are available only to persons who have permission from the student.
 Limited judicial information may be shared with other University administrators and faculty members who have a legitimate need-to-know.